luncher-project/build-luncher-BE/README.md

 # Luncher Backend

 ## Motivation
 Luncher is a desktop web application which was built as part of a team comprising of one frontend and one backend developer.
-This piece comprises of the backend portion which was used to practise building a Node server in Express.
+This is the backend portion which was used to practise building out a Node server in Express.

 ## About The App
 This app aims to unite donors with underfunded schools so that less privileged children can be provided with free schoool meals.